otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     • You should see multiple different lines in each file: some starting with @, lines that only have +, lines with nucleotides (e.g. A, C, G, T), and lines with weird combinations of other ascii characters.

-    • How does the FASTQ file format work?
+    • How does this FASTQ file format work? (*hint*: your friendly search engine may come in handy!)

-    • How are quality scores encoded?
+    • How are quality scores for the reads encoded?

     • How could you tell by eye which type of encoding your data are using (i.e. PHRED33 or PHRED64)?

-3. Let's have a better look at this data.
+3. Let's have a closer look at this data.
 [FastQC] is a common software to quality-control a fastq file.

-    • Run the ```fastqc``` on any one of the fastq files.
+    • Let's run ```fastqc``` on one of our fastq files.
 To do so, you will first need to find fastqc.
-It is available on the          server but it is not *loaded*.
+This program is available on the          server but it is not *loaded*.
 If all the softwares installed on the server were accessible at the same time it would          be one happy mess.
-Therefore, we load the module everytime
+Therefore, we load modules for specific programs when we actually need to use them.

     • To ```find``` and ```load``` our first module